 Most of the action while racing will take place at the center of the board while paddling forward and at the tail when doing pivot turns.
 So for the purpose of racing, the deck pad only needs to extend slightly forward of the middle of the board.

 A diamond groove deck surface is recommended for maximum traction if you’ll be racing in choppy conditions.
 Otherwise, a smoother deck surface may be more comfortable on sensitive feet during longer races or training sessions.

 An arch bar and raised edge at the tail section of the deck pad helps keep your rear foot located when executing buoy turns.

 Your choice of board construction type will depend largely on practical considerations.
 Do you have space to store a 14’ long hard board all year round?
 Will you be traveling by air to your race destinations?
-How much added expense and complexity is it worth to shave seconds off your race time?
+How much additional expense and complexity is it worth to shave seconds off your race time?

-While pro SUP races are still dominated by hard boards, there is a growing trend toward races with an inflatable class to allow racers to bring their boards to the race by airplane without having to spend a fortune on crating and shipping a hard race board.
+While professional SUP races are still dominated by hard boards, there is a growing trend toward races with an inflatable class to allow racers to bring their boards to the race by airplane without having to spend a fortune on crating and shipping a hard race board.

 If you are serious about winning races, consider a narrow racing board with some of the latest enhancements.
 On the other hand, if you want a board you will enjoy on a daily basis and will race occasionally for fun and fitness, go for a more practical touring board that you can also use for racing.

 See our best inflatable SUP boards for racing here.

 Want more expert advice on choosing an inflatable SUP board?
 Check out our 2019 Inflatable Paddle Board Buying Guide.

 Pumped Up SUP is an online store specializing in high-performance inflatable stand up paddle boards and accessories.
 We're always happy to answer your questions - just give us a call at 1-877-777-1769.